ucfcbb/HP-PBWT/README.md

 Durbin's PBWT can be found at https://github.com/richarddurbin/pbwt.

-A quick demonstration can be found at Benchmark_Bin/

-Windows executable files for benchmark purposes can be found in Benchmark_Bin/
+ Code files for general purposes can be found in source_IO__Bin/

 Windows executable files for regular applications can be found in Regular_Bin/